 - 1. Review the principles of good poster design.
-Effective posters should: - Use a big visual - Experiment with different printing techniques - Include space between elements - Correct spelling - Be easy to read from a distance, using large and bold writing - Have contrast between the background and text - 2.
-Gather and distribute materials for the poster creation. - Paint, marker, pencil and/or pencil crayon. - Paper that is no larger than 17" x 11" (432mm x 279mm) and no smaller than 11" x 8.5" (279mm x 216mm). - Posters must be done in horizontal/landscape orientation (not vertical/portrait) - 3.
-Have students choose a climate sensitive infectious disease to feature on their posters.
-All posters must: - Clearly demonstrate the effect that climate change is having on a climate sensitive infectious disease of the student's choice. - Examples of climate sensitive infectious diseases include: Lyme disease, West Nile virus, hantavirus, E. coli, giardiasis, and salmonellosis. - For more information on climate sensitive infectious diseases, read this information sheet. - Include a call to action which shares information with friends, family and community about awareness or prevention of the chosen disease. - A call to action is a phrase which that tells the reader what action to take, and how to take it (e.g. "Prevent tick bites, walk on cleared paths")

-4. Submit the posters to the Canadian Public Health Association either by mail, or electronically.
-The deadline for submission is April 9, 2021
+Effective posters should: - Use a big and colourful visual - Experiment with different printing techniques - Include space between elements - Correct spelling - Be easy to read from a distance, using large and bold writing - Have contrast between the background and text - 2.
+Gather and distribute materials for the poster creation. - Paint, marker, pencil, pastels and/or pencil crayon. - Paper that is no larger than 17" x 11" (432mm x 279mm) and no smaller than 11" x 8.5" (279mm x 216mm). - Have students choose a climate sensitive infectious disease to feature on their posters.
+All posters must: - Include a drawing that demonstrates how to prevent their chosen climate sensitive infectious disease. - Examples of climate sensitive infectious diseases include: Lyme disease, West Nile virus, hantavirus, E. coli, giardiasis, and salmonellosis.
+For more information, read this information sheet. - Include a call to action, which tells people what they can do to help prevent the disease. - A call to action is a phrase which that tells the reader what action to take, and how to take it (e.g. "Prevent tick bites, walk on cleared paths") - 4.
+Submit the posters to the Canadian Public Health Association either by mail, or electronically.
+The deadline for submission is February 9, 2024.